Faculty

 General Surgery

-Alonso Andrade, M.D., FACS, is an Associate Professor for the department of surgery at Texas Tech University Health Sciences Center El Paso.
+Alonso Andrade, M.D., is a Assistant Professor for the department of surgery at Texas Tech University Health Sciences Center El Paso.
+Dr. Andrade is board certified in general surgery.

-He graduated Magna Cum Laude from the University of Texas at El Paso in 2006 with a Bachelor of Science degree in Microbiology.
-He obtained his Doctorate of Medicine degree in 2010 from Baylor College of Medicine in Houston, Texas.
-Subsequently he completed his general surgery residency at Texas Tech University Health Sciences Center El Paso’s Department of Surgery in 2015.
+Dr. Andrade is a graduate of Baylor College of Medicine in Houston, Texas where he received his M.D. in 2010.
+He completed his general surgery residency at Texas Tech University Health Sciences Center El Paso Department of Surgery in 2015.

 Vid Fikfak, M.D., is an assistant professor for the department of surgery at Texas